-- Contact List.
-A chart, table, or simple list for all participants, including adults, with parent and legal guardian contact phone numbers as well as key emergency phone numbers, in addition to 911, such as the nearest hospital, medical center, law enforcement office or emergency transportation. - Roles and Responsibilities.
-A pre-determined and established emergency role assignments showing who does what in the event of an emergency.
+- Contact list.
+Create a chart, table, or simple list for all participants, including adults, with parent and legal guardian contact phone numbers as well as key emergency phone numbers in addition to 911, such as the nearest hospital, medical center, law enforcement office, or emergency transportation.
+Share this information with a trusted individual, so that all information does not rest with one person.
+Consider a hard copy for quick reference in an emergency. - Roles and responsibilities.
+Keep predetermined and established emergency role assignments showing who does what in the event of an emergency.
 For example, the leader stays with Girl Scout members while the co-leader calls for help and coordinates the arrival of emergency services and notifies the parents, or vice versa.
 Agree on this ahead of time so that you are calm and prepared if the worst occurs.
-Also think through what you will do if the injured person is one of the adults. - Exit Strategy.
-Become aware of all emergency exits and/or evacuation plans beforehand.
-Identify and communicate alternative exit routes with all present. - Meeting Place.
-Determine and communicate a pre-agreed upon meeting place (designated spot) in the event the group becomes separated, or a Girl Scout member should become lost. - Communication Method.
+Also think through what you will do if the injured person is one of the adults. - Exit strategy.
+Be aware of all emergency exits and/or evacuation plans beforehand.
+Identify and communicate alternative exit routes with all present. - Meeting place.
+Determine and communicate a prearranged meeting place (designated spot) in the event the group becomes separated, or a Girl Scout member should become lost. - Communication method.
 Have a method of emergency communication that works.
-If camping or backpacking, consider a whistle or horn as an emergency call out.
+If camping or backpacking, consider a whistle or horn as an emergency call-out.
 Make sure to inform Girl Scout members that this is the sound of an emergency.
 When they hear this sound, they know to go to the designated spot.
 If there is cell service at the activity site, save all contact names and numbers, including those for the appropriate authorities, in your mobile phones before the activity takes place.

 Activity Preparation.
-Communicate with your Girl Scout council and girls' parents/guardians about the activity, including details about safety precautions and any appropriate clothing or supplies that may be necessary.
-Follow council procedures for activity approval, certificates of insurance, and guidelines about girls' general health examinations.
-Girls are key to activity planning.
+Communicate with your Girl Scout council and caregivers about the activity, including details about safety precautions and any appropriate clothing or supplies that may be necessary.
+Follow council procedures for activity approval, certificates of insurance, and guidelines about general health examinations.
+Girl Scouts are key to activity planning.
 Keeping their grade level abilities in mind, encourage them to take proactive leadership roles in organizing details of the activity.

 Review Safety Activity Checkpoints with Instructors.
-Standard Safety Guidelines and the individual activity's safety activity checkpoints should be reviewed with the vendor, facility, camp, or your Girl Scout council as appropriate to determine if the safety checkpoints can be complied with.
+Standard Safety Guidelines and the individual activity's safety activity checkpoints should be reviewed with the vendor, facility, camp, or your Girl Scout council as appropriate to determine if the safety checkpoints can be complied.
 Take any questions or issues with safety compliance to your Girl Scout council for guidance and next steps.

 Itinerary and Key Contacts.
 Give an itinerary to a contact person at home.
 Call the contact person upon departure and return.
-Create a list that includes Girl Scout members' parent/guardian contact information, council contacts, and emergency services contacts.
+Create a list that includes Girl Scout members' parent/caregiver contact information, council contacts, and emergency services contacts.
 Keep this list on hand or post in an easily accessible location.
 Emergency and parent contact information should be saved to an adult's mobile phone on the trip and be provided to the contact person at home.